viaart/DisplayedAppSwitcher/README.md

 # Changelog

+- [x] v1.3.2
+  - Implement new logic to address naming changes in JW Library.
 - [x] v1.3.1
   - Make setup show uninstall dialog of the previous version instead of a doing it quietly.
 - [x] v1.3.0